DavideRaffo/Mondrian_K-anonymization/README.md

 python mondrian_k_anonymization.py inputFilename k r|s r|m, where:

-  - inputFilename: name of the input dataset file, where samples should be separated by ",",
+  - inputFilename: name of the input dataset file, where values in each row should be separated by ",",

   - k: desired level of k-anonymisation to achieve (positive integer),